-Conclusion: The BCD South Option is superior to the segment of the BCD Alternative it would replace.
-The BCD South Option would avoid all direct effects on Campo and La Posta Reservation lands (associated with Interstate 8 route), and the BCNM land use zone in CNF.
+Conclusion: The BCD South Option Revision is superior to the segment of the BCD Alternative it would replace.
+The BCD South Option Revision would avoid all direct effects on Campo and La Posta Reservation lands (associated with Interstate 8 route), and the BCNM land use zone in CNF.
+Implementation of Mitigation Measure WR-2b, to reduce impacts to private land, is also recommended.